carlhester/marvbot/README.md

 You must first register as a bot in the discord developer site to get the token information.

 The environment variables are required:

+# DISCORD_API is the primary http api endpoint
+- export DISCORD_API='https://discord.com/api'

+# DISCORDTOKEN is used to send data to the Discord websocket api
 - export DISCORDTOKEN='xxxxx'

+# DISCORD_BOT_TOKEN is used to talk to the Discord http api
 - export DISCORD_BOT_TOKEN='Bot yyyyyy'
-- export DISCORD_API='https://discord.com/api'